But God is Faithful!

 Well-Disguised Blessings

-Many of us no doubt feel the same way about our own problems.
+Many of us no doubt feel the same way about our problems.
 We see the trouble, but where is the blessing?

 We all wonder about tomorrow!